Our flagship program for rising young leaders

 Each Wednesday afternoon, John Jay Fellows host a formal tea where they open the doors of Fairview Manor to welcome visitors, friends, and clergy from the surrounding area and Cairn University for tea and cookies.
 During these events, the Fellows and their guests get to know each other personally and all enjoy a cultural presentation offered by one or more of the Fellows.
 These presentations range from poetry readings to musical performances.
 In addition, John Jay Fellows host a formal dinner each Thursday evening for one or more distinguished guests.
 Guests range from pastors to great thinkers in politics, economics, theology, and philosophy.
 These meals are prepared and served by the Fellows as a team, allowing them to gain experience in menu planning, cooking, serving, table etiquette, and the art of conversation.

-Following their four month residency in Langhorne, Fellows scatter across the country and the world, participating in a semester-long "externship" that is personally tailored to their vocational interests.
+Following their four month residency in Langhorne, Fellows are “commissioned” and scatter across the country and the world according to their vocational interests.
 Placements include many of the most coveted governmental, nongovernmental, cultural, and academic institutions in the world.
-During the externship, Fellows do not receive monies from the Institute.
-However, the Institute does its best to help Fellows find paid externship/employment positions.
-While the externship is not mandatory, Fellows are strongly encouraged to seek a position after leaving the Institute to round out their experience.
+Although the Institute does not sponsor these placements, it does its best to help Fellows find paid internship employment positions.
+Fellows are strongly encouraged to seek a position after leaving the Institute to round out their experience.
 See examples of where our alumni have been placed.

-Upon successful completion of the program, fellows receive a lifelong membership in a professional fraternity that includes graduate school and job placement assistance, mentoring, career coaching, networking and continuing education opportunities - providing the foundation for a lifetime of service.
+Many Alumni will say that the true John Jay experience begins after Commissioning.
+Beyond the immediate future, Fellows receive a lifelong membership in a nationwide professional fraternity and that includes graduate school and job placement assistance, mentoring, career coaching, continuing education opportunities, as well as a platform for intellectual exchange and Christian friendship - providing the foundation for a lifetime of service.
 See what our alumni are doing.